kupehtci/DOCUMENTATION/MACHINE LEARNING/KR - Knowledge Representation.md

 * Theorem provers
 * Classifiers

 ### EXPRESSIVITY AND PRACTICALITY

 Its the main key trade-off when designing a <span style="color:orange;">KR formalism</span> (KR-F).
-The best KR-F for expressive power and compactness is <span style="color:cyan;">First Order Logic (FOL)</span> but has 2 main drawbacks, ease of use and practicality of implementation.
-ALso has IF-THEN rules with statements (quantification over infinite sets) that cause the system to never end if it attempted to verify them.
+The best KR-F for expressive power and compactness is <span style="color:SlateBlue;">First Order Logic (FOL)</span> but has 2 main drawbacks, ease of use and practicality of implementation.
+Also has IF-THEN rules with statements (quantification over infinite sets) that cause the system to never end if it attempted to verify them.

 ### CLASSIFIER

 Languages based on Frame model with automatic classification provide a layer of <span style="color:orange;">semantics</span> on top of the existing internet.
 This causes that searching via text string is possible to define logical queries and find webpages. that map those queries.

-The <span style="color:cyan;">Resource Description Framerwork (RDF)</span> provides basic capabilities to define knowledge-based objects on internet with basic features as IAs relations and object properties.
+The <span style="color:SlateBlue;">Resource Description Framerwork (RDF)</span> provides basic capabilities to define knowledge-based objects on internet with basic features as IAs relations and object properties.

-The <span style="color:cyan;">Web Ontology Language(OWL)</span> adds additional semantics and integrated with automatic classification reasoners.
+The <span style="color:SlateBlue;">Web Ontology Language(OWL)</span> adds additional semantics and integrated with automatic classification reasoners.

 ### TYPES OF KNOWLEDGE REPRESENTATION